-BITSS Catalysts are current graduate students, academic faculty, and other researchers in the social sciences who are committed to changing norms by educating the current and next generation of economists, psychologists, political scientists, and other social scientists on transparency tools and practices.
+BITSS Catalysts are graduate students, academic faculty, and other researchers in the social sciences who are committed to changing norms by educating the current and next generation of economists, psychologists, political scientists, and other social scientists on transparency tools and practices.

-This program formalizes a network of professionals to advance the teaching, practice, funding, and publishing of transparent social science research.
+The Catalyst program formalizes a network of professionals to advance the teaching, practice, funding, and publishing of transparent social science research.
 The overarching goal of this program is to connect and empower individuals to make changes in their own classrooms, in their universities, and across their network, thereby achieving far-reaching change.

-What will Catalysts do?
+What do Catalysts do?